felixwatts/victron_ble/README.md

 println!("{device_state_result:?}");
 ```

 If you want the crate to handle the bluetooth side, including discovering the
- device and receiving the manufacturer data then use the `open_stream` function
+device and receiving the manufacturer data then enable the `bluetooth` feature and
- which currently supports MacOS and Linux.
+use the `open_stream` function which currently supports MacOS and Linux.

  ```rust
 let device_name = "Victon Bluetooth device name";